Skip to main content

 SC

-The washer attempted a drain cycle but the water level sensor did not detect the expected drop in water level within the allotted time.
+The washer ran its drain cycle but the water level sensor didn't detect the expected drop in water level within the allotted time.
+Basically the board waited, checked the sensor, said 'nope, still full,' and gave up.

 moderate